 The intracellular and membrane proteins included in the secretome

-The annotated secretome includes 933 proteins that are predicted to be intracellular or associated to a membrane despite having a signal peptide and lacking a transmembrane domain.
+The annotated secretome includes 890 proteins that are predicted to be intracellular or associated with a membrane despite having a signal peptide and lacking a transmembrane domain.
 Based on the prediction, these proteins are transported into the lumen of the endoplasmic reticulum (ER) and thus enter the secretory pathway, but they subsequently stay inside the cell to some extent.
 There are many potential reasons for this: Proteins can localize to compartments along the secretory pathway (ER, Golgi apparatus, secretory vesicles) by preventing secretion through specific retention signals, for example a C-terminal KDEL sequence on many luminal ER proteins.
 Alternatively, proteins can be directed to intracellular compartments such as lysosomes.
 Thirdly, proteins can become membrane-bound by attaching to membranes using post-translational modifications such as the GPI-anchor or by interacting with other membrane-bound proteins.
-Finally, the methods for prediction whether a protein contains a signal peptide and/or transmembrane regions do not have 100% accuracy and the predicted presence or absence of these structures might be misleading.
+Finally, the methods for predicting whether a protein contains a signal peptide and/or transmembrane regions do not have 100% accuracy and the predicted presence or absence of these structures might be misleading.

 Functions of the intracellular and membrane proteins

 All genes encoding for proteins that are predicted to be intracellular or membrane-bound were classified according to the function described by UniProt.
 The results of the analysis are presented in Figure 1.

 Figure 1.
 Number of genes encoding proteins that are intracellular or membrane-bound, classified according to the function described by UniProt.
 Each bar is clickable and gives a search result of proteins that belong to the selected category.